orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2023.1.md

 ### eXist DB removal

 This version of Orbeon Forms removes support for the eXist DB database. use of this database has been deprecated for a long time, and we have not been able to maintain it for a while.
 If you are using eXist DB, please migrate to a [relational database](/form-runner/persistence/relational-db.md).

+### Uploading empty files

+Starting with 2023.1, uploaded files that are empty are rejected out-of-the-box.
+Should you need to accept such files in your forms, you can [set a property to allow them](/xforms/controls/upload.md#empty-files).